 Choosing An Attorney

-At The Law Offices of Jeffrey S. Glassman, our disability lawyers throughout Massachusetts know inside and out the law pertaining to Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+At Jeffrey Glassman Injury Lawyers, our disability lawyers throughout Massachusetts know inside and out the law pertaining to Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Unequivocal statistics prove claims have a much better chance of success when an experienced attorney is on board.

 When you need help filing or appealing a disability claim, it can be difficult to know which lawyer to hire.
 Beyond the slick websites and other marketing campaigns, it’s important to ascertain whether an attorney is in fact the best-suited to handle your particular case.

 There is also an option of seeking advice from Social Security Administration (SSA) non-attorney advocate.
 Although these advocates can be helpful, they aren’t always the best option, especially the

 Although some people do file their initial claims on their own, it can be beneficial to have an attorney to help gather evidence and ensure the claim is properly filed.
 In choosing a law firm to represent you, there are some important things to keep in mind.Disability Lawyer vs. Non-Attorney Advocate

 Although both disability lawyers and non-attorney advocates are hired to help you navigate your SSDI and SSI claims, the primary difference is training and education.

 Non-Attorney Advocate: These are individuals work for the SSA, are paid by the SSA and must meet certain SSA standards.
 Among those requirements:

 - Passage of an SSA written test

 - Ongoing education classes